jomumma-code/Forescout-Connect-App-for-SG200/README-current.md

 # Deployment (Windows)

-This deployment flow is intentionally ordered:
+This deployment flow is ordered as follows:
 1) Deploy and run the collector.
 2) Test the collector against your SG200 using CLI.
 3) Only after successful CLI validation, install/configure the Forescout Connect app.